Sleeping Giant Loppet Event Day Instructions

 Getting to the Race Site

 The Sleeping Giant Loppet is held in Sleeping Giant Provincial Park with the start and finish at the Marie Louise Lake campground.
 Skiers will be able to drive to the race site, but car pooling is encouraged.
+Shuttle bus service from Thunder Bay to and from the race site is also available.
+Give it a try.
+You'll love it.
 Participants in the 35 km event should identify themselves to parking volunteers and park in the first available lot.
 More information specific to the 35km is noted below.

 (adjust for adverse weather conditions)

-Park N' Ride Service - $10 for adults - Free for children and youth
+Park N' Ride Service - $10 for adults - Free for children, youth and students.

 First come, first served basis!

 Leave the car at home, ride in style and help the environment.
-In an effort to reduce our carbon footprint, the Loppet is pleased to offer park n' ride service (highway coach, not school bus) from Thunder Bay to Sleeping Giant Park on March 4, 2017.
-One bus will leave the Best Western Nor'Wester Hotel at 7:00am and meet two additional buses at Confederation College and depart at 7:30am with an intended arrival time of 8:45am.
+In an effort to reduce our carbon footprint, the Loppet is pleased to offer park n' ride service (highway coach, not school bus) from Thunder Bay to Sleeping Giant Park.
+One bus will leave the Best Western Nor'Wester Hotel at 7:00am and a second bus will leave the Days Inn Hotel and Suites (Sibley Dr.) at 7:10am and meet at Confederation College (parking lot D, close to Thunder Bay Art Gallery).
+They will depart at 7:30am with an intended arrival time of 8:45am.
 Skiers can park and ride from either the Nor'Wester or College.
-After the Loppet, buses will leave at 1:00pm, 2:00pm and 3:30pm or after the last person riding the bus finishes their event.
-No one will be left behind.
-All buses will return to both departure points if required.
+After the Loppet, buses will leave at 1:00pm, 2:00pm and 3:30pm.
+All buses will return to all departure points if required.

 Parking and Road Closures